etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 Between the functions of the `locale` handler, some of the most important are:

 !!! info "Functions"
-    - _t(key, params)_: this function receive a key (and other optional params) and returns the text translated to the language of the sub-application.
+    - _t(key, params)_: this function receive a key (and other optional params) and returns the text translated to the language of the subapplication.
 This function is based in [i18n](https://github.com/fnando/i18n#readme){target="_blank"} and the keys are defined in .json files in `subapp/src/lang`.
-    - _setCurrentLanguage(input)_: gets a language as a param and sets this language as default in the sub-application.
+    - _setCurrentLanguage(input)_: gets a language as a param and sets this language as default in the subapplication.

 #### Navigation Stack
 The navigation stack is a component in App.tsx that allows us to navigate between screens.
 It is a component provided by react-navigation.
-In this example we will use only one screen called Home which is the main screen of the sub-application (initialRouteName in stack).
+In this example we will use only one screen called Home which is the main screen of the subapplication (initialRouteName in stack).

 ``` typescript title="App.tsx"
 import React from 'react';